John Tanton: Views

-According to Rafael Bernal of the Hill, Tanton's opposition to immigration was "on the grounds of population reduction and protection of an ethnic white majority".
+Later, his views and statements began to become overtly racist and extremist, and he began to draw close to Jared Taylor, whose books he admired and who was a regular at his conferences.
+In the words of Rafael Bernal of The Hill, Tanton's opposition to immigration was "on the grounds of population reduction and protection of an ethnic white majority".
 According to the New York Times, Tanton over time increasingly made his case against immigration in "racial terms".
 According to the New York Times, Tanton also said "One of my prime concerns is about the decline of folks who look like you and me ... for European-American society and culture to persist requires a European-American majority, and a clear one at that."